Jordan Pond in Acadia

 Photo Planning

-Greg A. Hartford, photographer, author, publisherMuch of the photography that I do within Acadia National Park is done very early in the morning.
-It takes some planning to maximize the amount of images that I can capture before the quality of light changes.
-If I have begun my shooting on the East coast, I know that I still have some time to get to Jordan Pond because of the mountains between the East coast and Jordan Pond that creates a shadow.
-It adds to the time before the sunlight bursts above the treetops.
-If my primary goal is to shoot Jordan Pond, I usually want the surface of the pond to be as calm as possible and this often takes place very early as there is usually a calm before the sunrise.
-For a while, the height of the mountains gives some added wind protection but it soon disappears as the sun rises.
-Depending on what you want to begin taking photos of will require the basic choice of where to park.
-Choose the restaurant parking if you want to get a shot from a higher elevation provided by the observation deck, or of the Jordan Pond House itself, or if you want to access a full-service rest room before walking down to the pond.
-Choose the North Parking area if you want to get to the Pond in the shortest amount of time, or are carrying a lot of heavy gear.
-There is a basic out-house style bathroom facility there.
+Most of my photography in Acadia National Park is done early in the morning, which requires careful planning to capture as many images as possible before the light changes.
+If I start shooting on the East Coast, I know I have a bit of time before heading to Jordan Pond because the mountains between them create a shadow.
+This delays the sunlight from reaching above the treetops.
+When my primary goal is photographing Jordan Pond, I aim for a calm surface, which usually occurs just before sunrise when the wind is minimal.
+The mountains provide some wind protection for a short time, but this disappears as the sun rises.
+Your choice of where to start will depend on what you intend to photograph.
+Opt for the restaurant parking if you want shots from the higher elevation of the observation deck, images of the Jordan Pond House, or if you want to access a full-service restroom before heading down to the pond.
+Choose the North Parking area for the quickest access to the pond or if you’re carrying a lot of heavy gear.
+There, you'll find a basic outhouse-style bathroom facility.